sjentsch/lsjDocs/_pages/Ch02_StudyDesign_3.rst

    lots of different parts that perform similar functions (e.g., a personality questionnaire result is added up across several questions) do the individual parts tend to give similar answers.
-We’ll look at this particular form of reliability later in the book, in Section `Internal consistency reliability analysis
+We’ll look at this particular form of reliability later in the book, in section :doc:`Internal consistency reliability analysis <Ch15_FactorAnalysis_5>`.
-   <Ch15_FactorAnalysis_5.html#internal-consistency-reliability-analysis>`__.

 Not all measurements need to possess all forms of reliability.
 For instance, educational assessment can be thought of as a form of